Frequently Asked Dental Questions – Houston, TX

 I don’t like how my smile looks!
 Which cosmetic treatment should I get?

 It really depends on what you want your final results to look like!
 To help provide some clarity, we can use Virtual Smile Design to edit a picture of your current smile and show you what you’d look like after getting porcelain veneers, whitening, or any other procedure.
 That way, you can work with Dr. Palmer to come up with a treatment plan that’s perfect for you.

 It depends on the patient.
 Lumineers require less preparation and involve enhancing the teeth without actually altering the enamel, while porcelain veneers tend to be more durable and long-lasting.
 Dr. Palmer will help you choose which treatment would be right for you after discussing your goals and preferences at an in-person consultation.

 Not with Dr. Palmer!
 Using a combination of local anesthetic, sedation dentistry, and his expert training, he’s able to place dental implants while keeping a patient completely comfortable.
 Most describe feeling a little pressure during the procedure, but nothing resembling pain.
 A little tenderness and swelling are common afterward, but these can usually be easily managed with an OTC pain reliever.

 Will you accept my dental insurance?

-Our practice is in-network with several popular PPO dental insurance plans, and we’re happy to accept many out-of-network policies as well.
+Our dental office is in-network with several popular PPO dental insurance plans, and we’re happy to accept many out-of-network policies as well.
 To get a better idea of how we’ll be able to use your plan to help you save at your next appointment, give us a call today.